(∞,1)-category of (∞,1)-sheaves

 A Lawvere theory may be thought of as a generalization of the theory of ordinary associative algebras.

-A Lawvere theory is encoded in its syntactic category , which by definition is a category with finite products such that every object (isomorphic to) an integer multiple of a fixed object .
+A Lawvere theory is encoded in its syntactic category , which by definition is a category with finite products such that every object is (isomorphic to) a finite cartesian power of a fixed object .
 We are to think of the hom-set as the set of -ary operations of the algebras defined by the theory.
 A -algebra is accordingly a product-preserving functor .
 Its image is the underlying set, and its value on an element is the -ary operation as implemented by .

 The category of -algebras is the full subcategory of the category of presheaves on on these product-preserving functors.